10th October 2019

 Exercise is a powerful and extremely effective method to help yourself feel better.
 Exercise doesn't have to mean running 10 miles each day.
 Small amounts of exercise, even 1 hour per week, can make a difference in mood.

-Mindfulness and meditation are tools that can help with stress management, negative thoughts, and centering yourself to bring you back to the current moment.
+Mindfulness and meditation are tools that can help with stress management, negative thoughts, and centring yourself to bring you back to the current moment.

 Positive thoughts help breed positive feelings and the opposite is true also: negative breeds negative.